etjernst/Tutorials/README.md

 > ```

-3. Ok, now let's clone a repo into the `git` folder.
+3. Ok, now let's clone a repo into the `git` folder
-   1. Go to the repo you want to clone (e.g., [https://github.com   etjernst/Materials](https://github.com/etjernst/Materials))
+   - Go to the repo you want to clone (e.g., [https://github.com   etjernst/Materials](https://github.com/etjernst/Materials))
-   2. Click the green Code button, which should drop down and yield   something like this:
+   - Click the green Code button, which should drop down and yield   something like this:
    ![](assets/README-61cb1c2d.png)
-   3. Click the clipboard symbol (copies the URL)
+   - Click the clipboard symbol (copies the URL)
-   4. Back in bash, type
+   - Back in bash, type
    ```bash
    git clone [thing-you-just-copied]
    ```